-This day and age knowing we had an estimated 58.8 billion robocalls last year the last thing we appreciate are suspicious sounding sales calls thrown in the mix.
-But since I continuously work on being patient with others and I just love chasing down all of those teachable moments, I decided to call the number back to see what was going on.
+In this day and age, knowing we had an estimated 58.8 billion robocalls last year, the last thing we appreciate is suspicious sounding sales calls thrown in the mix.
+But since I continuously work on being patient with others, and I just love chasing down all of those teachable moments, I decided to call the number back to see what was going on.
 To my surprise, it was a local wealth management firm right here in San Diego!
 Really?
 And the caller hung up on me as soon as I asked who it was?
 UGH!
-Patience isn’t always at the forefront, but I really try for it to be.
+Patience isn’t always at the forefront, but I try for it to be.

-The woman who answered when I returned the call apparently heard the initial call from their end, and immediately transferred me to the gent who called me.
-I mean, Mr. Wilkerson, ha ha!
-When he answered I said in a very calm and polite voice, "Hi, I'm the woman you just called...would you mind telling me your name and what you were originally calling for?"
+The woman who answered when I returned the call heard the initial call from their end and immediately transferred me to the gent who called me.
+I mean, Mr. Wilkerson, haha!
+When he answered, I said in a very calm and polite voice, "Hi, I'm the woman you just called...would you mind telling me your name and what you were originally calling for?"

 THE KID THANKED ME, GENUINELY THANKED ME!!!

-I know we are busy and constantly annoyed by the 58.8 billion robocalls plus the who knows how many other random cold/creepy/scammy/spammy calls we receive on a daily basis (on top of life in general), but if we can just take a deep breath, take a moment to give the best of ourselves to someone else, we can really make a difference in someone else’s life.
+I know we are busy and always annoyed by the 58.8 billion robocalls plus the who knows how many other random cold/creepy/scammy/spammy calls we receive daily (on top of life in general).
+Still, if we can just take a deep breath, take a moment to give the best of ourselves to someone else, we can make a difference in someone else’s life.

 Who knows.
-He may have left the profession altogether by now but maybe my returned call and pep talk was what he needed to get the ball rolling.
+He may have left the profession altogether by now, but maybe my returned call and pep talks were what he needed to get the ball rolling.

 It can take a million no’s to get a yes in sales.
-It can be hard on the ego and hard on the heart and if you don’t have the right coach or person to support you, it can be really challenging.
+It can be hard on the ego and hard on the heart, and if you don’t have the right coach or person to support you, it can be challenging.

-I was not always the girl who enjoyed making cold calls but I can thank my previous boss-lady Colleen Lyons, for teaching me everything I know while I was at Sports Car Company.
-"Dialing for dollars", as she would say.
+I was not always the girl who enjoyed making cold calls, but I can thank my previous boss-lady Colleen Lyons, for teaching me everything I know while at Sports Car Company.
+"Dialing for Dollars,” as she would say.

-Your take away?
-I think it is so important to always take the opportunity to be a teacher, a positive role model, and to set a good example.
-When I received this call I could have easily and happily hung up and gone about my day to have never spoken with him again, but instead I called back and gave my business advice to him.
+I think it is so important always to take the opportunity to be a teacher, a positive role model, and set a good example.
+When I received this call, I could have easily and happily hung up and gone about my day to have never spoken with him again, but instead, I called back and gave my business advice to him.
 I hope that if you ever find yourself in this position or one similar, you’ll do the same.
 It only took about 5 minutes from my day.

-You can find the most interesting moments to help others.
+You can find the most exciting moments to help others.
 Even when you think it might be insignificant, just try to give the best of yourself anyway.
-You have no idea how profound your involvement may be for the person on the other end.
+You have no idea how profound your involvement maybe for the person on the other end.